QAZASDEDC/DaiFu/README.md

 # DaiFu: A Framework for In-Situ Runtime Recovery of Deep Learning Programs against Crash Failures
-The artifact of ICSE 2024 submission#100
+The artifact of Usenix ATC 2024 submission#43

 ## Project Structure